jangler/faunatone/docs/commands.md

 channel will use, value range 1 to 16.
 This will force multiple notes to play on the same MIDI channel if necessary.

+**MIDI output index...** - Insert a MIDI output index directive.
+This specifies the zero-based index of the MIDI output device that this virtual channel will use.
+Note that this is the index of the device in the list provided for `MidiOutPortNumber` in `config.settings.csv`, *not* the port number itself.

 ## Edit

 **Go to beat...** - Scroll to a given beat (integers not required) without